-In order to receive DTT service, viewers have to either own a MYTV Advanced Set Top Box or integrated Digital TV (iDTV) that comes with a built-in digital tuner and does not require a set top box.
+In order to receive DTT service, viewers have to either own a MYTV Advanced Set Top Box (STB) or integrated Digital TV (iDTV) that comes with a built-in digital tuner and do not require a STB.

-MYTV has reported Advanced Set Top Box sales has reached more than 10,000 sets through various platforms such as retail sales at electrical outlets (255 nationwide and growing), online sales (https://shop.mytvbroadcasting.my), corporate and direct sales.
+MYTV has reported Advanced STB sales has reached more than 10,000 sets through various platforms such as retail sales at electrical outlets (255 nationwide and growing), online sales (https://shop.mytvbroadcasting.my), corporate and direct sales.

-Also, MYTV is to distribute two million set top boxes to eligible households and to date it has distributed about 444,000 free basic set top boxes at nine states namely, Kelantan, Pahang, Terengganu, Kedah, Perak, Pulau Pinang, Johor, Negeri Sembilan and Melaka.
+Also, MYTV is to distribute two million STBs to eligible Bantuan Rakyat 1Malaysia (BR1M) households and to date it has distributed about 444,000 free basic STBs at nine states namely, Kelantan, Pahang, Terengganu, Kedah, Perak, Pulau Pinang, Johor, Negeri Sembilan and Melaka.

-Alternatively, consumers who wish to buy an iDTV are advised to look for DTTV label approved by SIRIM QAS International Sdn Bhd.
+Alternatively, consumers who wished to buy an iDTV is advised to look for DTTV label approved by SIRIM QAS International Sdn Bhd.
 To date, 11 iDTV brands namely, Samsung, Sony, Panasonic, Sharp, LG, Toshiba, Philip, Singer32, Hisense, Daewoo and Skyworth are available in the market.